Illness anxiety disorder

 Symptoms may shift and change, and are often vague.
 People with IAD often examine their own body.

-Some may recognize that their fear of having a serious disease is unreasonable or unfounded.
+Some may realize that their fear is unreasonable or unfounded.

-Illness anxiety disorder is different from somatic symptom disorder.
-With somatic symptom disorder, the person has physical pain or other symptoms, but the medical cause is not found.
+IAD is different from somatic symptom disorder.
+With somatic symptom disorder, the person has physical pain or other symptoms, but the medical cause isn't found.

-The doctor or nurse will examine you and may order tests to look for illness.
-A psychiatric evaluation may be done to look for other related disorders.
+The provider will perform a physical exam.
+Tests may be ordered to look for illness.
+A mental health evaluation may be done to look for other related disorders.

-It is important to have a supportive relationship with a health care provider.
-You should have only one primary care provider to avoid having too many tests and procedures.
+It is important to have a supportive relationship with a provider.
+There should be only one primary care provider.
+This helps avoid having too many tests and procedures.

-Finding a mental health provider who has experience treating this disorder with talk therapy (psychotherapy) can be helpful.
+Finding a mental health provider who has experience treating this disorder with talk therapy can be helpful.
 Cognitive behavioral therapy (CBT), a kind of talk therapy, can help you deal with your symptoms.
 During therapy, you will learn:

 The disorder is usually long-term (chronic), unless psychological factors or mood and anxiety disorders are treated.

-Call your health care provider if you or your child has symptoms of IAD.
+Contact your provider if you or your child has symptoms of IAD.

 American Psychiatric Association.
+Illness anxiety disorder.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
-Arlington, VA: American Psychiatric Publishing, 2013.
+Arlington, VA: American Psychiatric Publishing, 2013:315-318.

-Greenberg DB, Braun IM, Cassem NH.
-Functional somatic symptoms and somatoform disorders.
-In: Stern TA, Rosenbaum JF, Fava M, et al, eds.
+Gerstenblith TA, Kontos N. Somatic symptom disorders.
+In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
-Philadelphia, PA: Elsevier Mosby; 2008:chap 24.
+2nd ed.
+Philadelphia, PA: Elsevier; 2016:chap 24.

-Last reviewed on: 9/2/2014
+Last reviewed on: 7/28/2022